-- 1) Subsection (2) applies if an electoral officer- - (a) receives a written complaint that an offence has been committed under- - (i) Part 5; or - (ii) Part 5A; or - (iii) this Part; or - (b) believes for any other reason that an offence has been committed under either of the Parts specified in paragraph (a). - 2) If this subsection applies, the electoral officer must- - (a) report the complaint or belief to the Police; and - (b) provide the Police with the details of any inquiries that he or she considers may be relevant. - Subsection (2) does not prevent any person from reporting an alleged offence to the Police. - Despite subsection (2), an electoral officer is not required to report the failure by a candidate to file a return under section 112A if the candidate files the return promptly after being required to do so by the electoral officer.
+- 1) Subsection (2) applies if an Electoral Officer- - (a) receives a written complaint that an offence has been committed under- - (i) Part 5; or - (ii) Part 5A; or - (iii) this Part; or - (b) believes for any other reason that an offence has been committed under either of the Parts specified in paragraph (a). - 2) If this subsection applies, the Electoral Officer must- - (a) report the complaint or belief to the Police; and - (b) provide the Police with the details of any inquiries that he or she considers may be relevant. - 3) Subsection (2) does not prevent any person from reporting an alleged offence to the Police. - 4) Despite subsection (2), an Electoral Officer is not required to report the failure by a candidate to file a return under section 112A if the candidate files the return promptly after being required to do so by the Electoral Officer.

-4. Scrutineers
+Appendix 4 Ngā Kaititiro Scrutineers